speudusa/intro-to-programming-csharp-wiki/Lesson-6-(Methods).md

 ## Announcements
 1. Check with your class Candidate Engagement Manager for any announcements!

-### Part-Time Students
-1. If the due date for the first graded assignment has NOT already passed, remind students of the due date for the first graded assignment.

 ### Full-Time Students
 * Welcome to Day 8!
 * Graded Assignment 1 is due at the end of class today!.